sous-chefs/postgresql/README.md

 ### postgresql_extention

 This resource manages postgresql extensions with a given database to ease installation/removal.

-It uses the name of the resource in the format `database/extension` to determine the database and extention to install.
+**Deprecation Note:** The format `database/extension` to determine the database and extention to install has been deprecated.
+Please use the properties 'database' and 'extension' instead.

 #### Actions